Bogie: Hybrid systems

 The retractable stadium roof on Toronto's Rogers Centre used modified off-the-shelf train bogies on a circular rail.
 The system was chosen for its proven reliability.

 Rubber-tyred metro trains use a specialised version of railway bogies.
 Special flanged steel wheels are behind the rubber-tired running wheels, with additional horizontal guide wheels in front of and behind the running wheels, as well.
 The unusually large flanges on the steel wheels guide the bogie through standard railroad switches, and in addition keep the train from derailing in case the tires deflate.

 Variable gauge axles

 To overcome breaks of gauge some bogies are being fitted with variable gauge axles (VGA) so that they can operate on two different gauges.
 These include the SUW 2000 system from ZNTK Poznań.

-Cleminson system

-The Cleminson system is not a true bogie, but serves a similar purpose.
-It was based on a patent of 1883 by James Cleminson, and was once popular on narrow-gauge rolling stock, e.g. on the Isle of Man and Manx Northern Railways.
-The vehicle would have three axles and the outer two could pivot to adapt to curvature of the track.
-The pivoting was controlled by levers attached to the third (centre) axle, which could slide sideways.